deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    worker   2       2       2
    ```

-   Также в журнале systemd-сервиса bashible должно появиться сообщение `Configuration is in sync, nothing to do`. Например:
+   Also, the `Configuration is in sync, nothing to do` message must show up in the bashible systemd service log, e.g.:

    ```console
    $ journalctl -u bashible -n 5